Eliot-Roxbergh/notes_pinephone/README.md

 # Pinephone

-Example of Pinephone installation, apps and use.
+Some notes on Pinephone installation, apps and use.
+But I have not used this device a lot!

 There are of course many distributions and desktop environments to choose from.
 Here I used Mobian (Bookworm) with Phosh since most things just worked (like sms and camera), I had some problems with other distros but was a while ago now.